BASED IN SLIGO, IRELAND

 Coming Soon

-Gene Chettty: Gene returned to his studies, completing a post grad in Business studies.
+Gene Chettty: After the band split, Gene briefly fronted a new "pop" band called The Flames and six months later was asked to front The Lions, which he did for a short while.
+He then returned to his studies, completing a post grad in Business studies.
 Today he lives and works in Letchworth (near Cambridge) as a Management training consultant.
-He recently returned to Ireland to do a few concerts with Henry McCullough and the response was so good, he plans to return with his own band in 2007.
+He recently returned to Ireland to do a few concerts with Henry McCullough and the response was so good, he is thinking about doing more gigs.
 Gene recently set up a website at http://www.myspace.com/geneandthegents.

 Paddy McDermott: Still living in Enniskillen where he now runs a healthy living company.
 Information courtesy Gene Chetty.